All Guides About Start Here

 🎯

-Micro SaaS is not the right model for everyone.
+Micro SaaS is not right for everyone.
 Here is a clear breakdown of who it suits and who should consider a different path.

-Micro SaaS is a good fit if you want to build something profitable without raising money, have a specific niche problem you understand deeply, and are willing to operate a business at a small but sustainable scale.
-It is specifically well-suited for developers, consultants, and freelancers who already have domain expertise in a market and can identify a problem their audience faces repeatedly.
+Micro SaaS is a good fit if you want to build something profitable without raising money, have a specific problem you understand deeply, and are willing to run a small but steady business.
+It works especially well for software developers, consultants, and freelancers who already know a market well and have seen one problem come up over and over with their clients.

-It is not a good fit if you want to build a company worth hundreds of millions of dollars, if you need income immediately (the median time to first dollar is 3 months), or if you are looking for a passive income product that requires no ongoing work.
-Micro SaaS products require customer support, bug fixes, and ongoing development — the workload is low compared to a funded startup, but it is not zero.
+It is not a good fit if you want to build a company worth hundreds of millions of dollars, if you need income right away (it typically takes about 3 months to make your first dollar), or if you want a hands-off product that runs itself.
+Micro SaaS products need customer support, bug fixes, and ongoing improvements.
+The workload is much lower than running a funded startup, but it is not zero.

 Is Micro SaaS Right for You?

-Developer with domain expertiseStrong ✅Can build and already knows the problem
+Software developer who knows an industryStrong ✅Can build and already understands the problem

-Consultant or freelancerStrong ✅Deep niche knowledge + existing audience
+Consultant or freelancerStrong ✅Deep knowledge of one market and an audience already

-Wants VC scale ($100M+)Wrong model ❌Micro SaaS optimises for profitability, not scale
+Wants a $100M+ companyWrong model ❌Micro SaaS aims for steady profit, not huge scale

-Needs income in 30 daysWrong timing ❌Median time to first dollar is 3 months
+Needs income in 30 daysWrong timing ❌It typically takes 3 months to your first dollar

 How Do You Start a Micro SaaS?

-The sequence that works, based on what founders who reached $1K MRR actually did:
+The sequence that works, based on what builders who reached $1,000 a month actually did:

 The 5-Step Sequence That Works

-Based on what founders who reached $1K MRR actually did
+Based on what builders who reached $1,000 a month actually did

 1